Ellegarden

-Background

-The English lyrics of the band's songs, which are mostly written by Hosomi, are usually grammatically sound and well pronounced.
-In the Summer 2006 issue of the American Japanese rock magazine Purple Sky, Hosomi accredited this to the time he spent working as a computer engineer in Oakland, California and later in Japan, where he had English-speaking co-workers.

 History

-Ellegarden modeled their sound after North American bands such as Blink-182, Sum 41 and Good Charlotte, while also displaying the influence of Hosomi's favorites, Weezer.
 In the fall of 2001, Ellegarden signed with the Japanese Dynamord label, and released their first EP, Bare Foot, with a full-length album, Don't Trust Anyone But Us, following in the spring of 2002.
 The album was a hit, and Ellegarden followed with a new LP every year.
 In 2004, they took part in the Synchronized Rockers tribute album to The Pillows.
-2006's Eleven Fire Crackers became the band's first North American release when it was issued by Nettwerk in 2007.
-Accustomed to playing major shows in Japan, where they've shared stages with the Foo Fighters and Sum 41, Ellegarden made their American live debut in 2006 with a seven-city tour as part of Japan Nite, which included a stop at the South by Southwest Music Conference.
+2006's Eleven Fire Crackers became the band's first to reach number one on the Oricon Albums Chart.
+It also became their first North American release when it was issued by Nettwerk in 2007.
+Accustomed to playing major shows in Japan, where they shared stages with the Foo Fighters and Sum 41, Ellegarden made their American live debut in 2006 with a seven-city tour as part of Japan Nite, which included a stop at the South by Southwest Music Conference.

 In 2006, Ellegarden performed in numerous Japanese Summer Music Festivals, such as Fuji Rock, Summer Sonic, Nano Mugen Festival and Rising Sun Rock Festival.
-Their final tour of the year featured the American band Allister, who they became acquainted with during SXSW 2006.
+Their final tour of the year featured the American band Allister, who they became acquainted with during South by Southwest.
 In addition, they supported Foo Fighters in their concert at Osaka Castle Hall.

 On May 2, 2008, the band announced they would be going on hiatus with a message on their official website: